 I made light of the situation to my friend.
 This was wrong.
 I should have reassured him.
 I really have had a great deal of experience driving in 4 wheel drive in very rugged conditions.

 While I was living in Europe I owned five different 4 wheel drive cars.
 On many weekends we would pull the two-horse trailer to dressage events.
 And normally we would park on grassy fields along with the hundreds of other horse trailers.
 Since it rains a lot in northern Europe, one frequently did need to use 4 wheel drive to pull a horse trailer containing two large Dutch Warmbloods out of the mud.
-The option which people without 4 wheel drive used was to wait for the farmer’s tractor, which was always standing by ready to be of service.
+The option which people without 4 wheel drive used was to wait for the farmer’s tractor, which

 I’m sure that overall I have driven thousands of miles in off-road conditions.
 From here in West Texas to the highlands of Scotland and the moors of England to following 2,000 year old Roman roads through the wilder parts of Belgium and Germany.